OlegZee/Suave.OAuth/README.md

 The `authorize` WebPart and `protectedPart` counterpart store/read the authorization token in session cookie.
 Use low-level `OAuth.redirectAuthQuery` and `OAuth.processLogin` methods to override described  behavior.

+> Note: you have to provide `authRedirectUri` which for example application will point to http://localhost:8083/oalogin.

 ### Add login button

 Just add one or more button such as "Login via Google" link pointing to "/oalogin?provider=google" endpoint defined above.